theupdateframework/taps/candidate-tuf-versions.md

 repositories to maintain multiple versions of the TUF spec, as well as changes to the way repositories store metadata and clients parse this metadata.

-For the repositories this means continuing support for old TUF versions for some period of time after upgrading.
+For repositories, this means continuing support for old TUF versions for some period of time after upgrading.
 This grace period gives the client time to upgrade to a new specification version.
 Versions with breaking changes are kept in separate directories that allow a client to choose the most recent metadata